nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### 4.1.10 Ground System Scripting

 As an alternative to executing commands by selecting them from the GUI, users can write script files that contain the commands in text form.
 They run through the ground system and dispatch a specified set of commands.
-They are executing when the ground system is up and running.
+They are executed when the ground system is up and running.
 The syntax of the script file is as follows:

 ```
 # Comment